+- Demonstrate experience or knowledge in providing services to individuals with developmental disabilities; - Have a history of working with community-based employers and/or other community entities; - Demonstrate a method for providing services/jobs based on individual choice and interest;

+\sim
-- Demonstrate experience or knowledge in providing services to individuals with developmental disabilities; - Have a history of working with community-based employers and/or other community entities; - Demonstrate a method for providing services/jobs based on individual choice and interest: - Demonstrate an understanding of and commitment to integration of individuals with developmental disabilities with people who are not disabled; - Have experience in working cooperatively with other organizations such as the Division of Vocational Rehabilitation (DVR), schools, and other community entities;

-Shall have the administrative capabilities necessary to safe guard public funds;

-Shall maintain books, records, documents and other materials relevant to the provision of goods and services;

-Shall provide for systematic accumulation, filing and retention of timely reports for department and/or federal audits;

-Shall be 18 years of age or older and have experience or received

-- training in the following areas:

-- o Positive Behavior Support

-- o Health and Welfare

-Shall have experience or training to provide training and support to clients in the program area(s) identified in the client's Person-Centered Service Plan (PCSP).
+- Demonstrate an understanding of and commitment to integration of individuals with developmental disabilities with people who are not disabled; - Have experience in working cooperatively with other organizations such as the Division of Vocational Rehabilitation (DVR), schools, and other community entities; - Shall have the administrative capabilities necessary to safe guard public funds; - Shall maintain books, records, documents and other materials relevant to the provision of goods and services; - Shall provide for systematic accumulation, filing and retention of timely reports for department and/or federal audits; - Shall be 18 years of age or older and have experience or received training in the following areas: - o Positive Behavior Support - o Health and Welfare - Shall have experience or training to provide training and support to clients in the program area(s) identified in the client's Person-Centered Service Plan (PCSP).

-Counties
+Entity Responsible for Verification: Counties

-Frequency of Verification:

-Every two years

-pendix C: Participant Services

-C-1/C-3: Service Specific cation
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+Statutory Service V

+Service:

+Supported Employment

-Medicaid agency or the operating agency (if rice Type: tutory Service rice: oported Employment rnate Service Title (if any): vidual Supported Employment/Group Supp BS Taxonomy:
+Alternate Service Title (if any): Individual Supported Employment/Group Supported Employment

-Category 1: Sub-Category 1:

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-zice Definition (Scong):

-r ice Definition (Scope): Category 4: Sub-Category 4:
+Category 4: Sub-Category 4: ~

-Sub-Category 4: